-This Braised Beef Stew uses beef cubes, braised with red wine, stock and cranberry sauce, cooked until fork tender and full of flavour.
-Great use for left-over cranberry sauce!
+This beef stew with cranberries starts with cubes of beef, that are braised with red wine, beef broth and cranberry sauce, cooked until fork tender and full of flavour.
+A great use for left-over cranberry sauce!

 I think most people have enjoyed cranberries in or with savoury dishes.
 They pair beautifully with turkey, of course.
 And I’ve cooked them up several times with pork.
-So it shouldn’t really be surprising that cranberries are lovely with beef, too.
+So it shouldn’t really be surprising that beef with cranberry sauce is lovely too.
 (But it was just a little ;)

-We don’t eat a ton of beef, but this time of year, I have to say, there is nothing nicer than braised beef over mashed potatoes.
-In this case, the beef was braised simply with stock, red wine and cranberry sauce.
+This time of year, there is nothing nicer than braised beef over mashed potatoes.
+In this case, the beef and cranberry stew combines with beef broth, red wine and cranberry sauce.
 Yes, cranberry sauce.
 So if your Thanksgiving is still ahead of you, tuck this easy recipe away to use up your left-over cranberry sauce!

-Just a note about the mashed potatoes.
-They are horseradish flavoured.
-Simply stir 1-2 tsp. (or more, if you dare) in to your regular mashed potatoes.
+I love to pair the braised beef and cranberries with horseradish mashed potatoes.
+Simply stir 1-2 teaspoons of horseradish (or more, if you dare) in to your regular mashed potatoes.
 The flavour combination with the beef and cranberries is a little bit of perfection.

 Get the Recipe: Braised Beef Stew with Cranberries